MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 - [SAP](<https://www.sap.com/>) subscription:

   - The SAP ERP connector can work with any SAP system that uses RFC and BAPI calls.
-  - Set up requires an administrator who has valid S-User access to the SAP system(s).
-The S-User is an SAP super administrator and has all of the authorizations for the portal and can manage other necessary SAP roles as necessary.
+  - Setup requires an administrator who has valid S-User access to the SAP systems.
+The S-User is an SAP super administrator who has all of the authorizations for the portal and can manage other necessary SAP roles as necessary.

 - [Windows Virtual Machine (VM)](https://azure.microsoft.com/products/virtual-machines/#overview) or your own server.
 Create a Windows VM or provision a server specifically for hosting the on-premises data gateway for SAP integration with Power Platform.
   - Ensure it meets the [recommended requirements](/data-integration/gateway/service-gateway-install#recommended) for gateway installation and management.